 “This is also a very worrying time for people with pension savings, especially if they’re approaching retirement.
 The key thing is not to panic – you should avoid sudden decisions and get independent guidance or advice to help you weather the storm.”

-MaPS covers the following guidance on the Money Advice Service website for people to manage their finances during the coronavirus outbreak:
+MaPS covers the following guidance on the Money Helper website for people to manage their finances during the coronavirus outbreak:

 - Your rights to sick pay and changes to claiming your benefits